 Contact an Attorney Today

-If you have been charged with a felony in Orlando, speak with a criminal defense lawyer about your case as soon as possible.
+If you have been charged with a felony in Orlando, speak with a violent crime defense lawyer about your case as soon as possible.
 Although you have been accused of a crime, you may be able to fight the allegations and seek a favorable outcome, such as dropped charges or lesser penalties.

 At The Wiseman Law Firm, we are ready to stand up for you and defend you against serious charges.
 Schedule a free consultation by calling 407-420-4647 or submitting an online contact form today.